Anubhavick/t.lob/README.md

 ## Overview

 T.lob is an intelligent web development platform that leverages cutting-edge AI models to generate complete web applications from simple text prompts.
-Whether you're building a React frontend, Node.js backend, or a full-stack application, T.lob handles the entire development workflow - from project scaffolding to code generation.
+Whether you're building a React frontend, Node.js backend, or a full-stack application, T.lob handles the entire development workflow - from project scaffolding to code generation

 ## Key Features